How Long Does it Take to File Bankruptcy in Georgia?

 - Objections to Discharge.
 All parties have the right to object to a debtor’s bankruptcy discharge.
 When creditors file objections to discharge or “adversary proceedings,” the Chapter 7 bankruptcy case may close, but a new case is created involving litigation between the creditor who filed an objection and the creditor.
 The adversary proceeding is a case where the issue is whether the debt with that particular creditor should be discharged.

 - Liens.
-If a debtor has liens on property that need to be avoided, a Chapter 7 could be prolonged in order to file motions to remove those liens.
+If a debtor has liens on property that need to be avoided, Chapter 7 could be prolonged in order to file motions to remove those liens.
 For example, if a debtor has been sued and garnished, it means that a creditor obtained a judgment against the debtor.
-Typically, creditors with judgments also files liens against the debtor’s property.
+Typically, creditors with judgments also file liens against the debtor’s property.
 Thus, under bankruptcy law, a debtor may file a motion to “avoid” the lien.
 Depending on when the motion is filed, it could cause the case to stay open for the resolution of the motion.
 There are also other types of liens, such as mortgage liens, that may be “stripped” based on the value of the house being insufficient to attach value to the lien; Courts have allowed debtors to strip 2nd mortgage liens in Georgia Chapter 7 cases.

 Although most Chapter 7 bankruptcy cases in Georgia are closed and discharged within 4 to 6 months, there are a few more complex cases that may pend for longer periods of time.
 It is advisable that any debtor with complex issues consult with a qualified Atlanta bankruptcy attorney in order to ensure a successful close and discharge.
 Call the Law Offices of Charles Clapp at 404.585.0040 for a free consultation.